New Canaan First-Degree Assault Lawyer

-In New Canaan, the crime of assault has many different degrees of severity.
+In Connecticut, the crime of assault has many different degrees of severity.
 While in some cases the offense is treated as a misdemeanor, in many others, assault is classified as a felony with much more severe penalties.

 First-degree assault is the most serious type of assault, and those convicted face up to 20 years in prison in addition to onerous fines and other unwelcome consequences resulting from a felony record.

-If you’ve been arrested for first-degree assault, contact a New Canaan first-degree assault lawyer.
+If you’ve been arrested or charged with this offense, contact a New Canaan first-degree assault lawyer.
 With an experienced assault attorney on your side, you can immediately begin efforts to preserve evidence and work toward the best possible resolution of your case.

 The Connecticut penal code describes five different situations that the law construes as assault in the first degree.
 While this offense is frequently referred to as assault with a deadly weapon, the language of the statute clearly does not require the use of a weapon in every arrest-worthy scenario.

-An individual can get arrested in New Canaan for committing assault in the first degree by:
+As a New Canaan attorney can attest, an individual can get arrested in for committing assault in the first degree by: